Reinventing yourself and your career can be one of the most exciting and fulfilling things you can do for yourself.

 But it is not for the faint of heart.

-Depending on the kind of career change you’re looking to make, there may be some hoops you might need to jump through.
+Depending on the kind of career move you’re looking to make, there may be some hoops you might need to jump through.

 You may need to get further education to get required certifications or degrees.
 Even if you didn’t have to go back to school, most career changes would likely need you to learn any number of new skills.